Secure Data Enclave — SDE

 A secure virtual desktop research environment.

-The Secure Data Enclave (SDE) provides Columbia researchers with a secure, remotely accessible, virtual Windows 10 desktop environment to store and collaboratively analyze PII and PHI data as an alternative to traditional "cold room" computing environments.
+The Secure Data Enclave (SDE) provides Columbia researchers with a highly secure, remotely accessible, virtual Windows 10 or Red Hat Linux desktop environment to collaboratively analyze and store sensitive data (PII, RHI, and PHI).
+The SDE functions as a virtual, remote-friendly, alternative to traditional "cold-room" computing environments, where a physical computer, disconnected from the internet, is used for sensitive data analysis.

 SDE Details

-The SDE is certified by CUIMC Security as HIPAA-compliant, and is certified for the storage and analysis of PII and PHI data.
-Users can reference the CUIMC Security RSAM registration ID number (3868), which confirms the SDE's certification by CUIMC Security for HIPAA compliance.
+The SDE is HITRUST certified by CUIMC Security as HIPAA-compliant, and is certified for the storage and analysis of PII and PHI data.
+Users can reference the CUIMC Security RSAM registration ID number (3868), which confirms the SDE's certification by CUIMC Security for HIPAA- and sensitive data compliance.

 Additionally the SDE has been approved for use of popular restricted datasets including the Bureau of Labor Statistics National Longitudinal Surveys (NLSY) datasets, University of North Carolina Longitudinal Study of Adolescent Health (Add Health) datasets, and European Commission Eurostat restricted economic datasets.

-Researchers on the SDE have access to a virtual Windows 10 desktop system with 4 cores of an Intel I8462Y CPU and 16GB of RAM.
+Researchers on the SDE have the option to choose either a virtual Windows 10 or a Red Hat Linux desktop system, each powered by 4 cores of an Intel I8462Y CPU and 16GB of RAM.

 Storage allocation is partitioned between shared and individual user storage.
 Standard projects receive:

-The Research Computing Services (RCS) team handles software installation and updates, but user licenses must be provided by the project.
-Currently the SDE supports many types of statistical packages, including Stata, R, STAN, QGIS, and more.
-Other historically used programs, depending on licensing availability, have included SPSS, SAS, and more.
+The Research Computing Services (RCS) team handles software installations and updates.
+Currently, the SDE supports many research analysis software, including Stata, R, Python, STAN, and QGIS.
+Other programs, depending on licensing availability, have included SPSS, SAS, Matlab, and more (note that the cost for user licenses must be paid for by the project owner).

 The standard offering is five accounts: 1-2 Primary Investigators (PIs), 2-3 Research Assistants (RAs), and 1 Data Security Officer (DSO).
 Both for security and system access volume we ask project applicants to err towards restricting project members to as few users as necessary.
 If more researchers require access, it can be accommodated, but there may be additional costs associated.